schlegelp/octarine/docs/extending.md

 # Extending `Octarine`

 In [Adding Objects](objects.md) you learned how to use the built-in object types.
-But what if you have want to visualize something not currently supportedby `Octarine`?
+But what if you have want to visualize something not currently supported by `Octarine`?

 Well, in the first instance you can just generate the `pygfx` visual (e.g. a `pygfx.Mesh` or a `pygfx.Line`) yourself and